 How to Locate an Inmate

 If someone close to you has gone to prison, keeping in touch can be a challenge.
-Inmates are often transferred away from their original facility and each prison has slightly different rules regarding how and when its inmates can be contacted.
-This article provides information to help you overcome any obstacles to locating and contacting an inmate.
+Inmates are often transferred away from their original facility, and each prison has slightly different rules regarding how and when its inmates can be contacted.
+This article provides information to help you overcome any obstacles you may encounter while locating and contacting an inmate.

 Steps to Locate an Inmate

 Before the Internet, locating an inmate could take weeks.
 You would often have to call different prisons across the country until you found your inmate.
-Now, both the federal and state systems offer tools to help you find an inmate quickly and relatively easily.
+Many federal and state systems offer tools to help you find an inmate online.
+However, many inmates are held in county or municipal facilities.
+The ease of locating an incarcerated person in a county or local jail varies greatly by jurisdiction.

 The federal inmate locator allows you to search all the federal prisons by entering an inmate's name.
 Each state has its own inmate locator as well.
 While there may be some differences, most of the state locators work in a very similar fashion to the federal inmate locator.